ICanBoogie/ActiveRecord/README.md

 ### Defining the schema of the model

 The columns and properties of the table are defined with a schema, which is specified by the `SCHEMA` attribute.

-The `fields` key specifies the columns of the table.
 A key defines the name of the column, and a value defines the properties of the column.
-Most column types use the following basic definition
+Most column types use the following basic definition pattern:
-pattern:

 ```
 '<identifier>' => '<type_and_default_options>'